env0/env0-client-integrations/node/README.md

 - Alias: `-q`

 ### Revision
 > Your GIT revision, can be a branch, a tag or a commit hash.
-Defaults to `master`
+(For existing environments - if not specified, will use the previously defined revision)
 - Usage: `--revision`
 - Alias: `-r`